mattbrepo/Dcm/README.md

 Check the 'example' folder.

-Write 'h' or 'helpì to show the help:
+Write 'h' or 'help' to show the help:

 ![Example1](/images/example1.jpg)